1775 to 1822 (PDF File)

-In October, Smith and Williams return and land on King george Island; claiming the South Shetland Islands for Britain.
+In October, Smith and the Williams, return and land on King George Island; claiming the South Shetland Islands for Britain.
 Hersilia returns to West Falkland to re-provision having failed to find the mythical Aurora Islands, and, on hearing of Smith’s claim, sails south in search of new sealing grounds.

 Captain Smith and the Williams, with a Charter from the Royal Navy, return to survey the South Shetland Islands with Lieutenant Edward Bransfield on board.

 A French vessel arrives at Port Egmont; “..
 It is proper thus to mention what the Islands are capable of affording now, for the reports of several years ago do not apply to the present time.
 An instance of this occurred in the case of a French ship which arrived at Port Egmont in the year 1820, for a cargo of seal skins and oil.
 The captain was a lieutenant in the French navy, and his ship was elegantly and expensively fitted out.
 It appeared that the voyage was projected upon the foundation of his father having, forty-two years before, been at this port, and at that time found the beaches lined with sea elephants and seals.
 The son expected the same to be still the case; but as none were to be found, he abandoned the voyage, with great loss, no doubt, to his employers.”